willbmisled/ECsparrow/data/EClakesSQL.md

 **Field** | **Definition**
 ------------- | -------------
 **EstuaryGroup** | Grouping number, for presentation of results in Appendix 1 of DS Report 820 **WBRCHCODE** | Waterbody Reachcode,  unique identifier for a reservoir or lake.
-Most of these corresponds with the attribute 'REACHCODE' in the shapefile NHDwaterbody except where manual fixes were made (documented in the SAS program that populates the SPARROW input data  set); in a few cases a new reachcode was assigned by Craig Johnston in 2012
+Most of these corresponds with the attribute 'REACHCODE' in the shapefile NHDwaterbody except where manual fixes were made (documented in the SAS program that populates the SPARROW input data  set); in a few cases a new reachcode was assigned by Craig Johnston in 2012.
+Note: this field originally names "WBRchCd" in the MRB2 files
 **GNIS_NAME** | Waterbody name from the Geographic Name Information System **demtarea** | Cumulative drainage area (km2) for the downstream node of the flowline reach segment at the downstream end of the reservoir (same as CUMDRAINAG)
 **AreaSqKm** | Total area of surface area of the reservoir/lake, in km2  (from Craig Johnston)